 Wouldn’t all this asset allocation business be easier if we only had one investment portfolio to manage?
 Unfortunately, many of us are dealing with multiple accounts, from RRSPs, to TFSAs, and even non-registered accounts.
 Some also have locked-in retirement accounts from previous jobs with investments that need to be managed.

-Your original target asset allocation is the most important decision when it comes to building your portfolio.
-Over time, as your investments yield different returns, your portfolio drifts away from that initial target, exposing it to risks that might not be compatible with your goals.
+Your original target asset mix is arguably the most important decision when it comes to building your investment portfolio.
+Over time, as your investments produce different returns, your portfolio drifts away from that initial target, exposing it to risks that might not be compatible with your goals.

 Rebalancing your portfolio reduces that risk exposure and increases the likelihood of achieving your desired long-term investment returns.
 The other benefit of a rebalancing strategy is that it forces you to buy low (i.e. the lagging fund) and sell high (or at least avoid buying as much of the high-performing fund).

 Do you have a question about rebalancing your portfolio?
 Ask away in the comments below: